 You have decided to recruit an international professional and would like to speed up the administrative procedure until the visa is issued?
 In some countries there are shortages in the allocation of appointments and visas due to increasing numbers of applications at the responsible German embassies.
-The so-called fast-track procedure for skilled workers according to Section 81a of the German Residence Act (AufenthG) is intended to remedy this situation.
+The so-called fast-track procedure for skilled workers according to Section 81a of the AufenthG (German Residence Act) is intended to provide a solution to this situation.
 To find out how to do so, follow these steps:

 Step 1: Authorisation of the employer

-To apply for the fast-track procedure for skilled workers, you need a power of attorney from your future professional worker.
-Additional documents will also be required during the procedure:
+To apply for the fast-track procedure for skilled workers, you need a power of attorney from your future employee.
+The following additional documents will also be required during the procedure:

 - A copy of your passport

 You can find a template for the power of attorney in the "Downloads" section.

 Step 2: Contact with the Foreigners' Authority in Germany

 The Foreigners' Authority is where you have to apply to for the fast-track procedure for skilled workers.
 This is usually the "main Foreigners' Authority" of your federal state.
 If there is no main authority, contact the local Foreigners' Authority and ask for a consultation.